-Princess Charlotte through the years
+Princess Charlotte turns 3: See her royal photos

 Princess Charlotte Elizabeth Diana

-Princess Charlotte Elizabeth Diana (daughter of Britain's Princess William and Kate Middleton, the Duchess of Cambridge) is fourth in line to the British throne.
+Princess Charlotte Elizabeth Diana (daughter of Britain's Prince William and Kate Middleton, the Duchess of Cambridge) is fourth in line to the British throne.

-See pictures of the tiny royal, who turns 2 on May 2, 2017, from birth to toddlerhood.
+See pictures of the tiny royal (born May 2, 2015) from birth through toddlerhood.

+Princess Charlotte arrives at the Lindo Wing at St. Mary's Hospital in London to visit her mother, Catherine, Duchess of Cambridge, and her newborn brother, Prince Louis, on April 23, 2018.

+Princess Charlotte waves as she enters the Lindo Wing at St. Mary's Hospital in London to visit her mother, Catherine, Duchess of Cambridge, and her newborn brother, Prince Louis, on April 23, 2018.

 A handout picture released by Kensington Palace and Britain's Duke and Duchess of Cambridge on May 1, 2017 and taken by the Duchess shows Princess Charlotte of Cambridge at Anmer Hall in the village of Anmer in Norfolk, eastern England, in April, 2017.